 How to bake Blueberry Peach Pie:

-Filling: Stir the blueberries, peach, sugar, cornflour and vanilla extract to coat evenly.
+Step 7: Filling: Stir the blueberries, peach, sugar, cornflour and vanilla extract to coat evenly.
+Spoon into your parbaked pie crust.

-Streusel: Toss oats, flour, sugar and butter into a bowl and combine until clumpy and holding together.
-Set aside.
+Step 8: Streusel: Toss oats, flour, sugar and butter into a bowl and combine until clumpy and holding together and toss over the fruit filling evenly.

-Slice and serve: Ideally with a scoop of ice cream or pouring cream.
+Step 10: Slice and serve: Ideally with a scoop of ice cream or pouring cream and dig in!

 FAQ's for the best Blueberry Peach Pie